LGN520/farreach-public/ycsb-implementation.md

 - 10.18
 	+ Siyuan
 		* TODO: Prepare for in-memory KVS in TangLu's testbed
-			- TODO: Define USE_INMEMORY_KVS in helper.h (commented by default)
+			- Define USE_TOMMYDS_KVS in helper.h (commented by default)
-			- TODO: If USE_INMEMORY_KVS, replace rocksdb with in-memory KVS
+			- If USE_TOMMYDS_KVS, replace rocksdb with in-memory KVS
 			- TODO: Prepare configs/config.ini.inmemory for each method
 			- TODO: Provide scripts/local/change_testbed_inmemory.sh to replace config.ini as configs/config.ini.inmemory for each method, and
 		* TODO: Try in-memory KVS in TangLu's testbed